Phaeohyphomycosis: Invertebrates

 Invertebrates, such as crabs and mollusks, show a variety of clinical signs.

 Crabs had increasingly weak motor control, especially in legs and claws, and were lethargic.
 They had poor balance and tetany, or muscle spasms, in the claws.
 Finally, they had tissue necrosis, which caused deterioration of the epidermis, connective tissue, heart, hepatopancreas, nervous system, and gills.
 In severe cases, there was congestion of hemal sinuses, two principal empty areas along the digestive tube and vessels.
 Mass amounts of yeast-like cells compressed nerve fibers and the gill lamellae were destroyed.

 Mollusks clinical signs vary from scattered spots of brownish discoloration on the mantle tissues to general deterioration of mussel condition.
-In severe cases, there were black-bodied mussels with a distinct odor and black yeast-cells infected the connective tissues around the gonads and the digestive tract.
+In severe cases, there were black-bodied mussels with a distinct odor and black yeast cells infected the connective tissues around the gonads and the digestive tract.

 Cold-blooded vertebrates

-Cold-blooded vertebrates exhibited an assortment of clinical signs.
+Cold-blooded vertebrates can exhibit an assortment of clinical signs.

-Amphibians showed signs of anorexia.
-Ulcers or nodules in the skin were found, as well as swelling and lesions of internal organs, including the spleen, liver, and kidney.
-In extreme cases, neurological disorders and multifocal dermatitis (swelling caused by irritation of the fungus) occurred.
+Amphibians may show signs of anorexia.
+Ulcers or nodules in the skin can be found, as well as swelling and lesions of internal organs, including the spleen, liver, and kidney.
+In extreme cases, neurological disorders and multifocal dermatitis (swelling caused by irritation of the fungus) can occur.

-Fish demonstrated signs of lethargy and disoriented swimming.
-There were ulcerative lesions, multiple dark foci in the gills, and non-ulcerative dermal masses found.
-In critical cases, some fish showed a variety of inflammatory responses including the formation of microabscesses.
-Lesions in the brain and kidneys were also found.
-These fish had abnormal swimming behavior, bulging eyes, and abdominal swelling.
+Fish demonstrate signs of lethargy and disoriented swimming.
+Ulcerative lesions, multiple dark foci in the gills, and non-ulcerative dermal masses may be found.
+In critical cases, some fish show a variety of inflammatory responses including the formation of microabscesses.
+Lesions in the brain and kidneys may be present.
+These fish have abnormal swimming behavior, bulging eyes, and abdominal swelling.

 Warm-blooded vertebrates

-From birds to equines, Phaeohyphomycosis persists and has a massive range of clinical signs throughout differing species.
-Poultry and wild birds had neurological disorders and a loss of movement control.
-They experienced severe torticollis, which are severe muscle spasms that compromise the bird’s ability to hold up its head.
-The birds exhibited a loss of balance due to the rigidity of their legs.
+From birds to equines, phaeohyphomycosis persists and has a massive range of clinical signs throughout differing species.
+Infected poultry and wild birds can develop neurological disorders and a loss of movement control.
+They may experience severe torticollis, which are severe muscle spasms that compromise the bird's ability to hold up its head.
+Birds can exhibit a loss of balance due to the rigidity of their legs.

-Cats showed signs of difficulty breathing due to excessive swelling of the nose.
-There were also lesions found throughout the body, including the brain.
+Cats can exhibit signs of breathing difficulty due to excessive swelling of the nose.
+Lesions may occur throughout the body, including the brain.
 Common lesions include ulcerated cutaneous nodules of the digits, pinnae, nasal planum, and nasal/paranasal tissues.

-In extreme cases dogs exhibited vision impairment and had deep infections in the nasal cavity, kidneys, and the cerebellum.
-In dogs, brain infections were found similar to infections that were found in humans.
-Other clinical signs were lesions, abscesses, and severe inflammation throughout the dog’s body.
+In extreme cases dogs exhibit vision impairment and have deep infections in the nasal cavity, kidneys, and the cerebellum.
+In dogs, brain infections similar to infections found in humans may occur.
+Other clinical signs are lesions, abscesses, and severe inflammation throughout the dog's body.

-Ruminants and equines were affected the same way from Phaeohyphomycosis.
-They showed respiratory distress through constant coughing and a fever.
-They demonstrated signs of anorexia, lethargy, and hypothermia.
-There was inflammation, hair loss, scaling, and damage to their cerebellum.
+Ruminants and equines are affected the same way from phaeohyphomycosis.
+They can exhibit respiratory distress with constant coughing and a fever.
+They demonstrate signs of anorexia, lethargy, and hypothermia.
+There may be inflammation, hair loss, scaling, and damage to the cerebellum.